-Why These Ten?
+Why These Eleven?

-Conservation and Recreation: The conservation and recreation committee brings us together as a union family.
-Recreation events often serve as a recruitment vehicle for further union activism.
-Conservation is also our concern.
-What does it matter how much money we make or how many vacation days we negotiate if we can't enjoy our leisure time or drink the water in our homes?
 We care about the safety of water, the quality of air, and the health of lakes and rivers.
-As working people, we also know that our neighborhoods are often hit the hardest with air and water issues, like damaging air pollution.
+As working people, we know that our neighborhoods are often hit the hardest with air and water issues, like damaging air pollution.